yasarsultan/yasarsultan/README.md

 ### Hi there 👋

-I am a passionate data engineer with a strong desire to learn and grow in the field of technology.

-I am currently a computer science engineering student.
-I have a strong foundation in data structures and algorithms, as well as experience with programming languages like Python and SQL.
+I am currently a computer science engineering student with strong foundation in data structures and algorithms as well as programming skills in Python and SQL.
 I am also proficient in building data pipelines and have some hands-on experience with cloud technologies.

 <!--**yasarsultan/yasarsultan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.